 Health (34%) Economics and Public Finance (19%) Science, Technology, Communications (12%) Immigration (10%) Government Operations and Politics (7%) Housing and Community Development (7%) Public Lands and Natural Resources (5%) Social Welfare (5%)

 Some of Blackburn’s most recently sponsored bills include...

 View All » (including bills from previous years)

-From Jan 2003 to Apr 2015, Blackburn missed 198 of 8,949 roll call votes, which is 2.2%.
-This is better than the median of 2.2% among the lifetime records of representatives currently serving.
+From Jan 2003 to Feb 2016, Blackburn missed 205 of 9,542 roll call votes, which is 2.1%.
+This is on par with the median of 2.2% among the lifetime records of representatives currently serving.
+ProPublica has tracked 19 explanations for these missed votes.
 The chart below reports missed votes over time.

 The information on this page is originally sourced from a variety of materials, including: